pashkulev/aviator/README.md

 The project uses Kinvey as database and 6 collections:
 (users, posts, comments, votes, flying-spots and market).
-I believe that this is just the start of this project and probably it will evolve in Angular during the next month.
+I believe that this is just the start of this project and probably it will evolve in the near future.

 ## Home Page
 The Home Page displays repeatedly an array